catalyst-cloud/catalystcloud-docs/source/getting-started/basics/intro.rst

 ############

-This section of the documentation is for people that are entirely new to cloud computing and the Catalyst Cloud.
+This section of the documentation is for people that are entirely new to cloud computing and/or the Catalyst Cloud.

 ***************************